bharathkumaracharicaerulean/cbc-chain/docs/cbc-PoS.md

 # CBC-PoS Pallet Documentation

 The `cbc-pos` pallet implements a **Proof of Stake (PoS)** mechanism for the CBC blockchain.
-It manages validators, their scores, slashing, and epoch-based updates to ensure a secure and fair consensus process.
+It manages validators, their scores, slashing, stake management, and epoch-based updates to ensure a secure and fair consensus process.

 ---

 ## 1. Purpose

 The `cbc-pos` pallet is responsible for:
-- Managing the validator set.
+- Managing the validator set with stake requirements.
 - Allowing validators to register and submit scores.
 - Penalizing misbehaving validators through slashing.
 - Removing validators who exceed the maximum slashing count.
-- Tracking the current epoch and applying score decay over time.
+- Tracking validator stakes and applying score decay over time.
+- Integrating with PoI system for score boosting/slashes.

 ---